 Does it have to be this way?

-A few months ago, Robert Reich put forward a modest proposal that Congress should mandate a minimum of three weeks of vacation for every American worker:
+Recently, Robert Reich put forward a modest proposal that Congress should mandate a minimum of three weeks of vacation for every American worker:

 Most Americans only get two weeks off right now.
 But many don't even take the full two weeks out of fear of losing their jobs.
 One in four gets no paid vacation at all, not even holidays.
 Overall, Americans have less vacation time than workers in any other advanced economy.